Yaksha kingdom

-The Yaksha kingdom refers to the mythological kingdom of the yakshas, a race featured in Hinduism.
-Kubera is described to be the king of the yakshas.
+The Yaksha kingdom is the mythological kingdom of the yakshas, a race featured in Hinduism.
+Kubera is referred to as the king of the Yakshas.

-References in Mahabharata
+References in the Mahabharata

-Yaksha Territory
+Yaksha territory

-The territory of Yakshas under Kubera is mentioned in the Mahabharata as the region surrounding the Kailasa mountains and Manasa lake (Tibet) in the Himalayas.
-Hataka is a stated country of Yaksha.
+The territory of the Yakshas under the kingship of Kubera is described in the Mahabharata as being the region surrounding the Kailasa mountains and Manasa lake in the Tibetan Himalayas.
+Hataka is a part of Yaksha.

-Pandavas Expeditions
+Pandavas expeditions

-Expeditions of Pandavas (3:139) guided by sage Lomasa: